linde/acm-minimal/part2/README.md

 ## Part 2

-1. Set a variables for the project from [../part1].
+1. Set a variables for the project from [part1](../part1).
 We will re-use that project but create a new cluster since we cleaned up at the end of the first section.

     ```bash
     PROJECT_ID = [PROJECT_ID]
     ```

 1. As before, cluster using terraform using defaults other than the project.
-The main difference in the [./terraform] files is that we turn on [PolicyController](https://cloud.google.com/anthos-config-management/docs/concepts/policy-controller) and also install the build in [Policy Libary](https://cloud.google.com/anthos-config-management/docs/reference/constraint-template-library).
+The main difference in the [terraform] files is that we turn on [PolicyController](https://cloud.google.com/anthos-config-management/docs/concepts/policy-controller) and also install the build in [Policy Libary](https://cloud.google.com/anthos-config-management/docs/reference/constraint-template-library).

     ```bash
     # continue in /terraform directory